Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Proof of main results and further properties

-It follows from proposition \ref{prop:orbit-bulk} that the resulting branch loci are parametrized by the connected components of the union of the sets $\mathrm{X}(E)$ of a given degree parity, and consequently, correspond to the four components $\mathrm{H}_{\{I,I'\}}$ parametrized by partitions $I\sqcup I' = \{1,2,3,4\}$ of the given parity.
+By Proposition~\ref{prop:orbit-bulk}, the nonzero fibers $\pi_{2}^{-1}(q)$, $q\neq 0$ are isomorphic to the elliptic curve $\Sigma_{D}$ of the pair $(\CC\PP^{1},D)$, with an involution induced from \eqref{eq:def-tau} that we will keep denoting by $\tau$.
+It~follows from Proposition~\ref{prop:orbit-bulk} that the resulting branch loci are parametrized by the connected components of the union of the sets $\mathrm{X}(E)$ of a given degree parity, and consequently, correspond to the four components $\mathrm{H}_{\{I,I'\}}$ parametrized by partitions $I\sqcup I' = \{1,2,3,4\}$ of the given parity.